adarshkumarsingh83/angular_js_version9/DOCUMENT/ANGULAR9_TESTING_README.md

 ### Skps Tests
 * for new application
 	* ng new -skipTests
+* for existing application
 	* adding skipTests true in schematics in angular.json
 		* SkipTests:true
 	* Adding x in frount of the tests
 		* Xdewscrive
 		* Xit